12 Tips for Surviving Divorce During the Holidays

-You can’t help but remember past holidays when your family was together.
-Even if those past holidays were less than perfect (how many of us really have perfect holidays?) they were still family holidays.
+The memories of Christmas past can leave you nostalgic and melancholy.
+That's true even if those past holidays were less than perfect.
+(Serious, how many of us really have perfect holidays?)
+Yet, as imperfect as they may have been, they were still "family" holidays.
 Now you feel like the Grinch stole your family as well as Christmas!

 Sure.
-It will change them.
+Your divorce will change your holiday experience.
 Christmas this year WILL be different than Christmas was in years past.
 But just because your holidays will be different, that doesn’t mean they need to be destroyed.

 Here are 12 Tips to help make your holidays brighter, even if you’re feeling pretty dim about them now.